2026 New Democratic Party leadership election: Campaign

 On October 1, Rob Ashton, president of the International Longshore and Warehouse Union Canada, announced his campaign in Toronto.
+His campaign would notably be endorsed by the United Steelworkers trade union.

 On October 8, Tanille Johnston, city councillor in Campbell River, announced her campaign in Nanaimo.
 Johnston, a member of the We Wai Kai First Nation, is the first Indigenous woman to seek the NDP leadership.